TanStack/table/docs/guide/tables.md

 #### Defining Columns

-Column definitions are covered in detail in the next section in the [Column Def Guide](../column-defs).
+Column definitions are covered in detail in the previous section in the [Column Def Guide](../column-defs).
 We'll note here, however, that when you define the type of your columns, you should use the same `TData` type that you used for you data.

 ```ts
 const columns: ColumnDef<User>[] = [] //Pass User type as the generic TData type